 To unearth the secondary gains of Lena’s disease and begin the process of realignment, we began with four questions:

 1) In what way does having Fibromyalgia benefit my life?
 (Though it may seem outrageous that such a painful syndrome could have “benefits,” remember that all behaviors, attitudes and even diseases have underlying secondary benefits or we wouldn’t maintain them.)

 2) In what way is having Fibromyalgia a detriment to my life?

 3) How would not having Fibromyalgia be a benefit to my life?

 4) How would not having Fibromyalgia be a detriment to my life?

-Lena discovered that Fibromyalgia allowed her to say “no” without guilt, avoid social events she was not interested in, and take time off work that she could not obtain in any other way.
+Lena discovered that Fibromyalgia was an insidious type of sabotage.
+It allowed her to say “no” without guilt, avoid social events she was not interested in, and take time off work that she could not obtain in any other way.
 These answers revealed even deeper problems in her philosophical perspectives: She realized that her self-worth had been completely tied to her ability to perform and please those around her.
 As she began to restructure that perspective and experience a sense of self-worth beyond performance (her “deep self”), she was able to release the symptoms of her disease.

-While exploring secondary gains is a first step in creating the life you dream of, it reveals interesting information about the resistance we may experience as we strive for what we truly want.
+Exploring secondary gains is a first step in abolishing sabotage, and creating the life you dream of.
+It reveals interesting information about the resistance we may experience as we strive for what we truly want.

 Choose an area of your life where you feel blocked or have symptoms of stress.
 In a relaxed, meditative, frame of mind, ask yourself those four questions.
 Perhaps you will uncover hidden factors that are operating in your own life.
 By revealing these factors, you will be empowered to address them or satisfy their needs in ways that are beneficial to you and support the achievements of your personal goals.